 Example: you graduate from college with $6000 in your Coverdell ESA.
 You receive the final distribution, but to avoid paying tax on the remaining amount, you rollover the amount to your younger sister's Coverdell ESA within 60 days of the distribution.
 If your sister is younger than 30, then the rollover is tax-free.

 If a designated beneficiary also receives a distribution from a Qualified Tuition Program (QTP), and both distributions are used to pay the qualified educational expenses at a particular educational institution, then the total qualified expenses are allocated thus:

 Allocation of Qualified Expenses to ESA Distribution = Total Qualified Expenses × ESA Distribution/Total Distribution.

 Allocation of Qualified Expenses to QTP Distribution = Total Qualified Expenses × QTP Distribution/Total Distribution

 The taxable portion of each distribution must then be calculated according to the allocation.

-Any losses on a Coverdell ESA may be deductible as a miscellaneous itemized deduction figured on Schedule A, Itemized Deductions and is subject to the 2% adjusted gross income floor.
-Losses can only be deducted, however, when the total amount in the Coverdell ESA has been distributed and the total of the distributions is less than the tax basis of the account, which will occur when losses exceed gains.
+Previous to the 2017 Tax Cuts and Jobs Act (TCJA), losses on a Coverdell ESA were deductible as a miscellaneous itemized deduction figured on Schedule A, Itemized Deductions, subject to the 2% adjusted gross income floor, but the TCJA eliminated this deduction.
+Losses were only deductible, however, when the total amount in the Coverdell ESA had been distributed and the total of the distributions was less than the tax basis of the account, which occurred when losses exceeded gains.
 However, a loss in 1 ESA account can be used to reduce gains from other ESA accounts.

 - A transfer of a Coverdell ESA to a spouse or former spouse because of a divorce or separation agreement is not taxable.